RMCampos/RMCampos/README.md

 <h2>All right, if you're interested, here's a little bit more about myself</h2>

 - I consider myself as an introverted person, but after talking for some minutes, we can become friends easily.
-- I really like to read, mostly about adventures, science fiction and novels.
+- I really like reading, mostly about adventures, science fiction and novels.
 Currently, I'm reading Christmas Carol.
 - Nowadays I prefer movies rather than series, because I'm trying to have a more quiet life.
 - For movies I like action, cars, love stories, and science fiction
 - One movie: The Lords of The Ring